-The term Media Block 11 (MB) has been used by the Digital Cinema industry in a number of ways.
-In this Section 9 SECURITY, it has a very narrow scope: An MB is an SPB that contains a Security Manager (SM) and performs essence decryption, i.e., it contains at least one MD.
+The term Media Block^[11] (MB) has been used by the Digital Cinema industry in a number of ways.
+In this Section 9.
+Security, it has a very narrow scope: An MB is an SPB that contains a Security Manager (SM) and performs essence decryption, i.e., it contains at least one MD.
 Other SE functions may also be present within a MB SPB, as described below:

-- Image Media Block (IMB) The Image Media Block (IMB) is a type 1 Secure Processing Block (SPB) that shall contain a Security Manager (SM), Image, Audio and Subtitle Media Decryptors (MD), image decoder, Image and Audio Forensic Marking (FM) and optionally Link Encryptor (LE) functions.
-It is encouraged for the IMB to optionally contain the content essence processing to perform the functions of the Outboard Media Block (OMB).
-The IMB SM is responsible for security for a single Equipment Suite, and it authenticates other SPBs that comprise the suite.
-Other such SPBs are referred to as remote SPBs. - Outboard Media Block (OMB) The OMB is a type 1 SPB that shall contain a Security Manager (SM) and one or more Media Decryptors (MD) and associated Forensic Markers (FM) to process (only) those content essence types explicitly designated in Section 9.4.3.6.4 "Outboard Media Block (OMB)".
+- Image Media Block (IMB) The Image Media Block (IMB) is a type 1 Secure Processing Block (SPB) that shall contain a Security Manager (SM), Image, Audio and Subtitle Media Decryptors (MD), image decoder, Image and Audio Forensic Marking (FM) and optionally the Link Encryptor (LE) function.
+The IMB SM is responsible for security for a single Equipment Suite (SPBs that drive a projector), and it authenticates other SPBs that comprise the suite.
+Other such SPBs are referred to as remote SPBs. - Image Media Block with OMB Functions (IMBO) It is encouraged that the IMB perform the content essence processing functions of the Outboard Media Block (OMB) as given in Section 9.4.3.6.4.
+Normative Requirements: Outboard Media Block (OMB).
+An IMB that implements this functionality is an IMBO. - Outboard Media Block (OMB) The OMB is a type 1 SPB that shall contain a Security Manager (SM) and one or more Media Decryptors (MD) and associated Forensic Markers (FM) to process (only) those content essence